Ballantine Books | 2018

 The plot took big leaps in order to solve the crime, and covered that silliness up with claims of justice, intuition and injecting the facade of logic by using the secondary characters’ warnings to Edison.
 It was…not the best.

-Perhaps part of the choice to create these plot sidebars really came down to the fact that working in a coroner’s office seems to actually be pretty boring???
-The only reason Edison had a case to investigate is that he stepped out of line and wasn’t doing his job anymore.
+Perhaps part of the choice to create these plot sidebars really came down to the fact that working in a coroner’s office seems to actually be pretty boring?
+Coroner’s actually don’t get to be involved in any investigation, per se.
+The only reason Edison had a case to “investigate” is that he stepped out of line and wasn’t doing his job anymore.
 This left him with little authority to find out anything, seemingly road blocked or turned away on a constant basis.

 But filling in that space with illogical plot jumps, personal life drama and excessive “thinking” didn’t work as a band-aid.